 El Tablao Flamenco El Arenal is located in the historical and cultural centre of Seville, in the El Arenal neighbourhood, between the Maestranza de Sevilla bullring and the Maestranza Theatre, a few meters from the Giralda, Seville Cathedral and the Torre del Oro.

-A show drinking from pure flamenco roots, with ninety minutes of art that will leave you breathless.
-With 17 renowned artists from the city in all their varieties: dancing, singing and flamenco guitar.
+A show drinking from pure flamenco roots, with a full hour of art that will leave you breathless.
+With renowned artists from the city in all their varieties: dancing, singing and flamenco guitar.

 Feel the thrill of pure flamenco with a glass of wine, some delicious tapas or having a wonderful dinner, as we offer a menu with carefully prepared traditional Andalusian haute cuisine dishes.
 The perfect marriage between Seville, its gastronomy and its flamenco art.